ronakgits/java-workspace/Assessment/InventoryManagementSystemJDBC/ReadMe.md

 ## Core Java Assessment Test

-Write a java program to demonstrate the console based inventory management system.
+Write a java program to demonstrate the console based `inventory management system`.
 Prepare demonstration of console based crud operations with student management system under software development principles

 Execution of the code following menu must be displayed.